Why Russia’s grain deal snub isn’t just about attack on Kerch Bridge

 The propagandist war of words has mainly focused on the impact on vulnerable populations in the Global South.
 Russian President Vladimir Putin recently alleged that only 3% of Ukrainian grain exports were being sent to developing nations, with the bulk going to rich countries.
 Actually, the biggest single customer for Ukrainian grain delivered under the deal has been China, followed by Spain, Turkey, and Italy.

 But the importance to the international market of making Ukrainian grain available is less about who buys it – since grain is fungible – than that it increases the overall available supply and thus reduces overall demand.
-According to the U.N., global grain prices fell by almost 25% after the deal was implemented, making it more accessible to poorer consumers.
+According to the U.N., global prices fell by almost 25% after the deal was implemented, making grain more accessible to poorer consumers.

-Russia insists that it’s been ready to step up its own export of grain and provide it at a discount to countries facing hunger.
-But it has been hampered by difficulties regarding insurance for ships transporting its goods, the cutoff of the Russian Agricultural Bank from the SWIFT financial system, and other sanctions-related problems.
+Russia insists that it’s been ready to step up its own exports of grain and provide them at a discount to countries facing hunger.
+But it has been hampered by difficulties regarding insurance for ships transporting its goods, the Russian Agricultural Bank's exclusion from the SWIFT financial system, and other sanctions-related problems.
 Despite promises to lift impediments to Russian food exports, nothing has been done, the Russians say.

 Neither, they add, have agreements to enable the export of Russian ammonia, a vital ingredient in fertilizers, been fulfilled.
 And in June, a pipeline carrying ammonia from Russia to the Ukrainian seaport of Odesa was destroyed, allegedly by Ukrainian saboteurs, leaving Moscow claiming it had even fewer remaining reasons to renew the Black Sea deal.